datafolklabs/cement/doc/source/dev/namespaces_and_plugins.rst

     controller
         The CementController object for the namespace.
-Set as a string when initializing a plugin, but is instantiated as the object after the plugin loads (and the namespace is created).
+Set as a string when initializing a namespace, but is instantiated as the object after the namespace is defined.

     options
         An OptParse object used to set options that are local to this